Getting AbiPy

 A pre-compiled sequential version of Abinit for Linux and OSx can be installed directly from the abinit-channel with:

-conda install abinit -c abinit
+conda install abinit -c conda-forge

 Examples of configuration files to configure and compile Abinit on clusters can be found in the abiconfig package.